offmywave011/masterconcrete/Handling-contour-detection-results.md

     }

 **Warning:** this callback is coming from the worker thread.
-You need to move execution to main thread before updating UI.
+You need to move execution to the main thread before updating the UI.

-On each frame you'll get `DetectedFrame` object which contains results of contour detection.
-One of the most important fields here is `detectionResult` which is basically a status of contour detection.
-Possible values are:
+On each frame you will get a `DetectedFrame` object which contains the results of the contour detection.
+One of the most important fields here is `detectionResult` which is basically the status of the contour detection.
+Possible values for this status are:

 * `OK` - contour detection was successful.
 Detected contour looks like a valid document.
 It's good time to take a picture.
 * `OK_BUT_TOO_SMALL` - document was detected, but it takes too small area in camera viewport.
 Quality can be improved by moving camera closer to the document.